Walter Rosenhain

-Early life
+Early life and education

-Rosenhain was born on 24 August 1875 in Berlin, German Empire, the son of Moritz Rosenhain, a merchant, and his wife Friederike, a daughter of Rabbi Benjamin Yosman Fink.
-The family emigrated to Australia when Walter was five years old, to avoid him having to do military service.
+Rosenhain was born in Berlin on 24 August 1875.
+He was the son of Moritz Rosenhain, a merchant, and Friederike Rosenhain, whose father was Rabbi Benjamin Yosman Fink.
+His family migrated to Melbourne when he was five, partly to prevent him from later becoming liable for Prussian military service.
+He attended Wesley College, Melbourne, and studied physics and engineering at Queen's College, University of Melbourne.